Students have had graduation and post-secondary entrance success using the Connected Classrooms model of learning.

 About Participating in Connected Classrooms

-As part of the project, participating schools receive video conferencing equipment.
+Schools receive the video conferencing equipment needed to participate in Connected Classrooms.
 Participation may be limited by a school’s bandwidth and by available classroom space.

 - Provide an onsite teacher to support student learning during the class time (also known as a supporting teacher);